keithmmc/ATUproblemsets/README.md

  this programme asked the following,

   Write a program, called collatz.py, that asks the user to input any positive integer and outputs the successive values of the following calculation.
-Have the program end if the current value is one
+You have the program end if the current value is one
  # <p>
-"The Collatz conjecture is a conjecture that a particular sequence always reaches 1. my program checks for a postive number to be entered. if the user does not enter a postive number the program will throw an exception.
+"The Collatz conjecture is a conjecture that a particular sequence always reaches 1.
+My programme checks for a postive number to be entered.
+If the user does not enter a postive number the program will throw an exception.
 # <p>
 I used the number 34 as the first test integer so the sequence the sequence ran as 34 17 52 26 13 40n 20 10 5 16 8 4 2 1.
 I then used the number 9 to test this sequence. the sequence ran as follows 9 28 14 7 22 11 34 17 52 26 13 40 20 10 5 16 8 4 2 1